guthom/magic_box/README.md

 We used a [Waveshare](https://www.waveshare.com/) epd4in2 display and the [E-Paper Driver HAT](https://www.waveshare.com/wiki/E-Paper_Driver_HAT).
 If you want to use relative displays, it should be enough to change the import in pysrc/magic_box/display/EInkDisplay.py.
+If you use a similar display to ours, make sure all [needed libraries](https://www.waveshare.com/wiki/Pioneer600#Libraries_Installation_for_RPi) are installed.
 However, we will not provide any crafting tutorials because it should be straight forward.